hoodcodes/hoodcodes-reference/js/ES5/ES5-TOC.md

 _Read More:_ [Strict Mode](https://www.w3schools.com/js/js_strict.asp)

-It would be best to use strict mode, because of these benefits:
+It would be best to use strict mode.
+Here are some of the main benefits, although the link above gives more exhaustive list:

 - Prevents undeclared variables.
   - Previously, if you mistyped a variable name, the result was simply a new 'global' variable being declared, which introduces bugs.
 Global variables by the way, are a no-no. There does not need to be global variable declarations in your app, and if you do require them then that situation probably points to poor design anyway.